 Hi!
-I’m a young writer currently living in England with my family and two, sweet cats.
+I’m a young writer currently living in England with my family, two sweet cats, and a Goldendoodle puppy.
 Besides writing and playing my guitar, I enjoy acting, drawing, and doing anything that involves animals.
 I’m currently applying to university to study biology while working on my second book, which addresses inequality in a dystopian future.

 In this blog, I hope to share my experiences and any writing advice that I unearth along my literary travels.